Optimal strategies for weighted ray search: The competitive ratio of

-We finish the proof by considering the extreme case $|S| = t=m$.
+Remains to consider the extreme case $|S|=m$.
 Here, we adapt~\eqref{eq:upperSubset} to this case.
 Recall that $J$ is the set of indexes in $\{0, \dots, t-1\}$ such that for each $j \in J$ we have that the target discovered in Phase $j$ is in $S$.
 Thus $J = \{0, \dots, t-1\}$ and ${\overline J} = \emptyset$ in this case.
-Moreover, note that $\ell_t = \ell_m = 1$, as the last remaining ray is searched until a target is found without ever again returning to the origin.
+Moreover, note that $\ell_t = \ell_m = 1$, as the last remaining ray is searched until a target is found without the searcher returning to the origin.
 Then, the bound in~\eqref{eq:upperSubset} changes to

 Note that $b_{m,m-1} = 2$.
 Proceeding as in~\eqref{eq:cIdS} we get that